Villematier

 Villematier ([vilmatje]; Vilamatièr) is a commune in the Haute-Garonne department in southwestern France.

 Geography

 Climate

-Villematier has a oceanic climate (Köppen climate classification Cfb) closely bordering on a humid subtropical climate (Cfa).
+Villematier has an oceanic climate (Köppen climate classification Cfb) closely bordering on a humid subtropical climate (Cfa).
 The average annual temperature in Villematier is 13.5 C. The average annual rainfall is 722.1 mm with April as the wettest month.
 The temperatures are highest on average in July, at around 21.8 C, and lowest in January, at around 5.7 C. The highest temperature ever recorded in Villematier was 41.0 C on 4 August 2003; the coldest temperature ever recorded was -13.5 C on 9 February 2012.